GGC-SD/SatisfeedSchools/README.md

 client would also like the "lbs of food served" card to be real time where they can live update the data.
 As of now the card pulls static data from a hypothetical table and is used as a placeholder.

+---

+## License
+This project is licensed under the [MIT License](License.md).
+© 2025 Georgia Gwinnett College